 Make a batch of puff pastry apple turnovers today - all you need are six ingredients and less than 30 minutes.
 Buttery puff pastry is filled with cinnamon apples and topped with a crunchy turbinado sugar crust.

-This recipe makes eight apple turnovers, and can easily be scaled down to make just four turnovers.
-These mini apple hand pies are going to be your new favorite quick-dessert, especially for the upcoming fall season.
+This recipe makes eight apple turnovers, and can easily be scaled down to make just four.
+These mini apple hand pies are going to be your new favorite dessert recipe.

 If you've never worked with puff pastry before, it's almost like working with a pie crust.
 The difference is that puff pastry is made by layering thin sheets of dough with layers of butter (or other fat).

 To thaw your puff pastry, you can do one of two things.
-First, you can pop your box of puff pastry into the refrigerator the night before you plan to make your turnovers.
+First, transfer your box of puff pastry into the refrigerator the night before you plan to make your turnovers.

 Puff Pastry Apple Turnovers

 - 2 small apples, granny smith are ideal